How to Install a Generator Interlock Kit: A Step-by-Step Guide

 As a licensed electrician, you know that providing a safe and reliable standby power system is a common request from clients.
 While a home standby generator, like a Generac 22kw generator, paired with an automatic transfer switch is a premium solution, many homeowners seek a more budget-friendly option for their portable home generators.
 This is where the generator interlock kit excels.

-Compared to a generator manual transfer switch, an interlock is less invasive and less expensive.
-It integrates directly with the existing main service panel, using a sliding metal plate to ensure only one power source—utility or generator—can feed the panel at a time.
-This mechanical “interlock” is the core of its function and is the simplest, most effective form of backfeeding prevention.
+Compared to a generator manual transfer switch, an interlock is often less invasive and less expensive.
+It integrates directly with the existing main service panel, using a sliding metal plate or other listed mechanism to ensure only one power source—utility or generator—can feed the panel at a time.
+This mechanical “interlock” is the core of its function and is the simplest, most effective form of backfeeding prevention when the kit is listed for the particular panel and installed per the manufacturer’s instructions.
 Backfeeding is extremely dangerous, posing a lethal risk to utility workers and potentially damaging equipment.
-A properly executed generator interlock kit installation eliminates this hazard.
+A properly executed generator interlock kit installation eliminates this hazard when used and installed correctly.

 Pre-Installation: Planning for NEC Compliance

 Proper planning is 90% of the job.
 Before you touch a single wire, you must address several critical factors to ensure safety and NEC compliance.
 This starts with determining the client’s needs by asking, “how big of a generator do i need?”
 This requires a thorough load calculation, performed in compliance with NEC Article 220, to identify the essential circuits (e.g., refrigerator, furnace, well pump) the client wishes to power.
-It’s important to note that for optional standby systems under NEC Article 702, load management can be used, and the calculation may only need to cover the selected essential loads rather than the entire service, as specifically allowed for optional standby systems in NEC 702.4(B)(1).
+For optional standby systems (NEC Article 702), manual or nonautomatic configurations permit the user to select which loads are connected; for automatic connection the standby source must be capable of supplying the full load automatically connected, or an Energy Management System (EMS) may be used in accordance with the article.

-Once you’ve determined the load, you can help the client select the best generator for their needs, whether it’s a powerful conventional unit like a Predator 13000 watt generator, a quiet propane generator for house, or even the best solar generator for home backup.
+Once you’ve determined the load, you can help the client select the best generator for their needs, whether it’s a powerful conventional unit like a Predator 13000 watt generator, a quiet propane generator for house, or an inverter-based solar generator for home backup.
 It’s also a good time to discuss the practical differences between a traditional genset vs inverter generator, focusing on power quality and the stable frequency in generator output required for sensitive electronics.

 Next, you must source the correct generator interlock.
 The kit must be specifically designed and listed for the brand and model of the panelboard.
-For example, a Siemens panel requires a Siemens generator interlock kit.
-Always use a UL listed interlock to guarantee it has been tested to meet national safety standards.
+For example, a Siemens panel requires a Siemens generator interlock kit listed for that panel.
+Always use a UL-listed interlock or other listed device appropriate for the panel to guarantee it has been tested to meet national safety standards and to satisfy the AHJ.

 Step-by-Step Generator Interlock Kit Installation Guide